Resident Profiles

 • Morning – Chart review, see patients for individual outpatient psychotherapy, write notes

-• Afternoon – Chart review, see patients for individual outpatient psychotherapy, write notes
+• Afternoon – Interdisciplinary team meeting with psychiatry and social work team, see patients for individual outpatient psychotherapy, write notes

-• Evening – Relax, see family and friends, cook a big dinner
+• Evening – Relax, see family and friends, explore Seattle

 Saturday

-• Afternoon – Run errands, explore a new part of Seattle, long bike ride
+• Afternoon – Explore a new part of Seattle

 • Evening – Relax, try a new restaurant or brewery with friends